hikari-py/hikari/CONTRIBUTING.md

 We have nox to help out with running pipelines locally and provides some helpful functionality.

 You will need to install `nox` locally before running any pipelines.

+> [!TIP]
+> We use the `uv` package manager as a faster drop-in replacement for pip.
+While it's not required to use in order to
+> contribute to hikari, it's highly recommended!
+If you use it, replace `pip` commands below with `uv pip`.

 ```bash
 pip install --group nox
 ```